Methods of detecting exoplanets: Astrometry

 In this diagram a planet (smaller object) orbits a star, which itself moves in a small orbit.
 The system's center of mass is shown with a red plus sign.
 (In this case, it always lies within the star.)

 This method consists of precisely measuring a star's position in the sky, and observing how that position changes over time.
 Originally, this was done visually, with hand-written records.
 By the end of the 19th century, this method used photographic plates, greatly improving the accuracy of the measurements as well as creating a data archive.
 If a star has a planet, then the gravitational influence of the planet will cause the star itself to move in a tiny circular or elliptical orbit.
-Effectively, star and planet each orbit around their mutual centre of mass (barycenter), as explained by solutions to the two-body problem.
+Effectively, star and planet each orbit around their mutual center of mass (barycenter), as explained by solutions to the two-body problem.
 Since the star is much more massive, its orbit will be much smaller.
-Frequently, the mutual centre of mass will lie within the radius of the larger body.
+Frequently, the mutual center of mass will lie within the radius of the larger body.
 Consequently, it is easier to find planets around low-mass stars, especially brown dwarfs.